andreyh13/geo-ws/README.md

 ![Settings Config](/image/docs/geo-ws-settings.png?raw=true "Maps WS Builder Settings")

-Please put the following values:
+Please put the following values for different types of authentication:

+#### Standard
- - In **API key** field you should enter the value of the free version's API key that you generated in your developer console project.
+ - In **API key** field you should enter the value of the free version's Server API key that you generated in your developer console project.
 Please follow [documentation](https://developers.google.com/maps/documentation/geocoding/get-api-key) for more details.
 Please note that you have to enable all APIs mentioned above in your project to be able to construct all free version's requests.

+ #### Premium Plan
+ - In **API key** field you should enter the value of the Premium plan's Server API key that you generated in your developer console project.
+Please follow [documentation](https://developers.google.com/maps/premium/overview#api-key) for more details.
  - **Client ID** and **Crypto Key**.
+If you have a Premium Plan license you should enter there the corresponding values of your client ID and cryptographic key.
+Please read [authenticate and authorize documentation](https://developers.google.com/maps/documentation/geocoding/get-api-key#client-id) for more details.

+ #### Maps for Work (previous license)
+ - **Client ID** and **Crypto Key**.
 If you have a Google Maps for Work license you should enter there the corresponding values of your client ID and cryptographic key.
-Please read [authenticate and authorize Maps for Work documentation](https://developers.google.com/maps/documentation/business/webservices/auth) for more details.
+Please read [authenticate and authorize Maps for Work documentation](https://developers.google.com/maps/premium/previous-licenses/webservices/auth) for more details.
  - **Places for Work API key**.
 If you have a Places API for Work license please enter here the value of the API key from your locked Places API - Zagat Content project.
  - **Roads for Work API key**.
 If you have a Maps for Work license and enabled the Roads API, please enter here the value of the API key from your locked Roads API project.

+ #### Other parameters
  - **Server URL**.
 Please enter the `http://aux.xomena.elementfx.com/geows.php`
- - **Digital Signature URL**.
-Please enter the `http://aux.xomena.elementfx.com/geowssign.php`
  - If you would like to execute all stored requests on page load, please mark the corresponding checkbox.

  ### Select version and format